thindil/nish/tools/README.md

                    variables and aliases from Zsh.
 It is recommended to check and edit created SQL file before it will be loaded into Nish.
+* testplugin.sh  - the test plugin for the shell, used to check if the shell's plugins API works properly.